 Hazelnuts and chocolate are an unbeatable combination.
 If I have the choice of a type of chocolate to have I will always choose milk chocolate with hazelnuts.
 (Peanuts are second).
 If you want you can omit the chocolate glaze and alternatively just decorate the cake with some icing sugar dust.
 I like to use milk chocolate, but you can also use dark or even white one.

 Where to find ground hazelnuts in the UK?

-It's main ingredients are the ground hazelnuts.
+Its main ingredients are ground hazelnuts .
 They are not easy to find in the UK.
 But I know that the larger Sainsbury's tend to sell them.
-Here a link.
+Here is a link.
 If you don't have one near you there is always Amazon (affiliate link) or you can check out some organic health shops.

 Variations to the German Hazelnut Cake Recipe

-So the recipe I outlined below is the basic recipes - with ingredients you may have in your pantry.
-For me personally it's the best hazelnut cake recipe - as I have tried many before I stuck with this one.
-However there are so many different variations of this recipe that has been handed down from generations.
+So the recipe I outlined below is the basic recipe - with ingredients you may have in your pantry.
+For me personally, it's the best hazelnut cake recipe - as I have tried many before I stuck with this one.
+However, there are so many different variations of this recipe that have been handed down for generations.

-- For a bit on an extra kick, you could give a splash of 40% rum to the cake mixture.
+- For a bit of an extra kick, you could give a splash of 40% rum to the cake mixture.

 - For a super chocolaty taste, add another 200g grated chocolate or chocolate chips to the dough.